-‘Billy The Exterminator’: Billy Bretherton Returns With New Season On A&E After A Nearly 5-Year Hiatus
+‘Billy The Exterminator’: Billy Bretherton Returns With New Season On A&E After A Nearly Five-Year Hiatus

-Billy the Exterminator, with Billy Bretherton, returns to A&E tonight with a brand new season after a nearly 5-year hiatus.
+Billy the Exterminator with Billy Bretherton returns to A&E tonight with a brand new season after a nearly five-year hiatus.
 The last season of Billy the Exterminator aired in the U.S. on the A&E network back in 2012.
 CMT Canada then picked up expert exterminator Billy Bretherton for a new show, Billy Goes North, that premiered in September 2016.
-A&E is airing Billy Goes North as a new season of Billy the Exterminator tonight, much to the delight of U.S. fans who have wondered, for the last five years, what really happened to Billy Bretherton.
+A&E is airing Billy Goes North as a new season of Billy the Exterminator tonight, much to the delight of U.S. fans who have wondered for the last five years what really happened to Billy Bretherton.

-Fans fell in love with Billy Bretherton in The Exterminators back in 2009, with the series premiere on A&E. The Exterminators became such a hit that A&E renewed the reality TV series, with a new name, for five more full seasons.
-According to Zap2it March 2010, the second season, titled Billy the Exterminator, had a record-breaking season debut for A&E, adding that the season premiere garnered over 2 million viewers — 50 percent more viewers than the entire Season 1 average.
+Fans fell in love with Billy Bretherton in The Exterminators back in 2009, with the series premiere on A&E. The Exterminators became such a hit that A&E renewed the reality TV series with a new name for five more full seasons.
+According to Zap2it March 2010, the second season, titled Billy the Exterminator, had a record-breaking season debut for A&E, adding that the season premiere garnered over two million viewers, which was 50 percent more viewers than the entire Season 1 average.

 What does Billy Bretherton dress up for every Halloween? https://t.co/NgDvh9rfbv #BillyGoesNorth #CMTMusicFest pic.twitter.com/xabFftTxuS